eklem/sidx-sw/README.md

-# Borch
+# search-worker-server

-BrOwser seaRCH - Trying to be the browser version of [Norch](https://github.com/fergiemcdowall/norch/).
+Trying to be the browser version of [Norch](https://github.com/fergiemcdowall/norch/).
 Plain JavaScript attempt on running search-index through a service worker.
 As a PWA.
 Search-index as backend, service worker as the middleware.
 Easy access through `fetch(./?[search-index-function]={data object})`-endpoints.

 ## Use